alextim/astro-lib/README.md

 });
 ```

-Use the `--experimental-integrations` flag for build command.
+Or use the `--experimental-integrations` flag for build command.

 ```sh
 astro build --experimental-integrations